MarkBind/markbind/docs/devGuide/projectManagement.md

 This project follows the [all-contributors](https://allcontributors.org/) specification.

 ### View all contributors
-Besides the contributors list provided by Github, the list of all the contributors to Markbind is available in `README.md`.
+Besides the contributors list provided by Github, the list of all Markbind contributors is available in `README.md`.
 The table shown in `README.md` is based on the entries from `.all-contributorsrc`.

 ### Add new contributors